derbartigelady/Tac/README.md

 Privacy

 - this watchface does not connect to the internet or garmin- / google- / apple-servers
-- the only external data use are GPS signals
+- the only external data use are positioning services like GPS, GLONASS, Galileo,... signals included in the Watch OS
 - best deal for privacy/battery/features: Enduro 3 is a Fenix 8 without microphone or speaker (only vibration)

 If you dont want to use Garmin apps on your android phone for private reasons, you can use https://gadgetbridge.org/.
 It only connects to the watch and not to the www.